Terence Sellers

 Most of Sellers' writing is on the subject of sadomasochism.
 While her work as a professional dominatrix and her fascination with violence, self-punishment, the occult, and psychoanalysis shaped much of her writing, her literary influences include Baudelaire, Dostoevsky, and the French surrealists.

 Sellers' novel The Correct Sadist: The Memoirs of Angel Stern is written as a collection of short "case studies" relating to themes of sexual dominance and submission, bondage and discipline, and fetishism.
 Originally published by iKoo-Buchverlg in Berlin in 1981 as Der korrekte Sadismus, Sellers self-published the work in English under Vitriol Publications in 1983.
 In 1985, Grove Press contracted the novel and Barney Rosset handled its publication.
 It is also published in France, Italy, and the United Kingdom.

 Sellers' other published novels include The Obsession, and Dungeon Evidence: The Correct Sadist II.
 Excerpts from other manuscripts such as The Degenerate, Most Ill of All and One Decadent Life have appeared in publications in several languages.
 Sellers participated in events such as The Times Square Show (1980) and read her work throughout the US, Europe and Canada.

+Sellers was a pioneer in New York City's BDSM economy within which artists like Sellers were able to leverage their creative talents into income by facilitating deviant sexual fantasies of wealthy clients.
+This field was particularly lucrative through the 1980s, becoming more saturated with potential service workers by the mid-1990s.

+Seller's support of and friendship with gender and industrial music pioneer, Genesis P-Orridge is noted in the latter's memoir, Nonbinary.

+Sellers died on January 25, 2016, from leukemia, soon after her diagnosis.